-- 6.1.4.10.1 Plywood used shall be at least 3-ply.
-It shall be made from well seasoned rotary cut, sliced or sawn veneer, commercially dry and free from defects that would materially lessen the strength of the box.
+6.1.4.10.1 Plywood used shall be at least 3-ply.
+It shall be made from well-seasoned rotary cut, sliced or sawn veneer, commercially dry and free from defects that would materially lessen the strength of the box.
 The strength of the material used and the method of construction shall be appropriate to the capacity and intended use of the box.
 All adjacent plies shall be glued with water resistant adhesive.
 Other suitable materials may be used together with plywood in the construction of boxes.
-Boxes shall be firmly nailed or secured to corner posts or ends or be assembled by equally suitable devices. - 6.1.4.10.2 Maximum net mass: 400 kg.
+Boxes shall be firmly nailed or secured to corner posts or ends or be assembled by equally suitable devices.